nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * To ensure that your customer list remains neat, PropertyMatch will not allow you to edit your customer to have the same **phone number** as an existing customer.
 * Only the phone number is used to differentiate between customers. i.e. Other [parameters](#glossary) can be edited to be the same as other customers.
-* Duplicate `CHARACTERISTICS` will be omitted, e.g. entering`c/bright c/BRIGHT` will only record 1 `bright` characteristic.
+* Duplicate `CHARACTERISTIC` will be omitted, e.g. entering`c/bright c/BRIGHT` will only record 1 `bright` characteristic.

 </div>